 Using MOSFET Voltage Doubler Circuit

-The following post explains a simple circuit which may be incorporated for charging a laptop while driving in car or some other vehicle.
+In this post I have explained a simple circuit which may be incorporated for charging a laptop while driving in car or some other vehicle.
 The circuit runs without incorporating an inverter or inductors in its configuration Let's learn more.

 Using Voltage Doubler without Inductor